 In 1979, orthopaedic surgeon Craig Ferrell, M.D., founded Franklin Bone & Joint Clinic.
 By the 1980s, the practice had grown to include a handful of orthopaedic surgeons providing state-of-the-art care to area residents and local sports teams.
 In fact, for over 30 years Dr. Ferrell served as a physician for the US Olympics supporting the Equestrian Team and later the Swim Team – a testament to his extraordinary medical skills.
 There was no question that the Franklin Bone & Joint Clinic was Williamson County’s go-to destination for exceptional orthopaedic care.
 In 2009, the successful practice was acquired by a larger healthcare organization and continued to thrive under the leadership of long-time Bone and Joint surgeons, now recognized as the best in the nation.
 Still, the physicians fondly remembered a time when healthcare felt more intimate and more local: Big city services provided close to home.
 “When my husband founded the Franklin Bone & Joint Clinic in 1979, patients were not a number and employees were not just someone who worked for you—they were, and are, family,” said Lorraine Ferrell, widow of the late founder.
 “That mindset and the culture my husband instilled in the practice is why they have been so successful in the past, and I support the partnership with Williamson Medical Center.
 I believe this is a step in the right direction because they, too, share those core values.”

 A second location at Tollgate Medical Plaza in Thompson’s Station opened in November 2018, which now offers orthopaedic urgent care and physical therapy.
-Two additional locations in Brentwood and Nolensville also offer orthopaedic urgent care and physical therapy.
-They have plans to continue growth within the Williamson County and the Nashville area to meet the needs of our community.
+Two additional locations in Brentwood and Nolensville also offer orthopaedic urgent care and physical therapy while a standalone physical therapy clinic in West Franklin is Bone and Joint Institute’s most recent addition to the umbrella of services.
+While already operating five locations in Williamson County, Bone and Joint Institute still plans to continue growth within the county and the Middle Tennessee area to meet the needs of our community.

 For more information or to schedule an appointment, call (615) 791-2630.